justeslam/offsec2/notes/attacking_ad.md

 The output shows both a TGT and a TGS.
 Stealing a TGS would allow us to access only particular resources associated with those tickets.
 Alternatively, armed with a TGT, we could request a TGS for specific resources we want to target within the domain.

-Before covering attacks on AD authentication mechanisms, let's briefly explore the use of Public Key Infrastructure (PKI)12 in AD.
-Microsoft provides the AD role Active Directory Certificate Services (AD CS)13 to implement a PKI, which exchanges digital certificates between authenticated users and trusted resources.
+Before covering attacks on AD authentication mechanisms, let's briefly explore the use of Public Key Infrastructure (PKI) in AD.
+Microsoft provides the AD role Active Directory Certificate Services (AD CS) to implement a PKI, which exchanges digital certificates between authenticated users and trusted resources.

-If a server is installed as a Certification Authority (CA),14 it can issue and revoke digital certificates (and much more).
+If a server is installed as a Certification Authority (CA), it can issue and revoke digital certificates (and much more).
 While a deep discussion on these concepts would require its own Module, let's focus on one aspect of cached and stored objects related to AD CS.

-For example, we could issue certificates for web servers to use HTTPS or to authenticate users based on certificates from the CA via Smart Cards.15
+For example, we could issue certificates for web servers to use HTTPS or to authenticate users based on certificates from the CA via Smart Cards.

-These certificates may be marked as having a non-exportable private key16 for security reasons.
+These certificates may be marked as having a non-exportable private key for security reasons.
 If so, a private key associated with a certificate cannot be exported even with administrative privileges.
 However, there are various methods to export the certificate with the private key.

 We can rely again on Mimikatz to accomplish this.
-The crypto17 module contains the capability to either patch the CryptoAPI18 function with crypto::capi19 or KeyIso20 service with crypto::cng,21 making non-exportable keys exportable.
+The crypto module contains the capability to either patch the CryptoAPI function with crypto::capi or KeyIso service with crypto::cng, making non-exportable keys exportable.

 ### Password Attacks